-- 1. Custom Security is always programmed in the Master file. - Security-only programming must be performed only on erased or new devices.
-If performed on a device with fabric programmed, the fabric will be disabled after performing security-only programming.
-You must reprogram the fabric to re-enable it. - Depending on the Permanent Locks configured in Configure Permanent Locks for Production tool, some of the bitstream components for the Master file are selected by default and they are unavailable for users to change.
+Note that Custom Security is always programmed in the Master file.

+Note: Depending on the Permanent Locks configured in Configure Permanent Locks for Production tool, some of the bitstream components for the Master file are selected by default and they are unavailable for users to change.